Thoms-code/cookies_clicker/README.md

 > v0.0.2
 > - Resolve conflict in bootstrap

+### Features to implement
+ >  Add hints/ Tutorial
+ >  Add Notification( No alerts) center that includes notification for:
+	- Each action action that was taken
+	- Cookies spent
+ >  Add side bar with action history
+ >  Add reset button + reset notification

 ## Mission objectives

 At the end of this challenge you should have improved your: